RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 Profiling is most relevant to working code, when you have reached a stage that the code works and are considering deploying it.

-Any code that will run for more than a few minutes over it's lifetime, that isn't a quick one-shot script can benefit from profiling.
+Any code that will run for more than a few minutes over its lifetime, that isn't a quick one-shot script can benefit from profiling.

 Profiling should be a relatively quick and inexpensive process.
 If there are no significant bottlenecks in your code you can quickly be confident that your code is reasonably optimised.
 If you do identify a concerning bottleneck, further work to optimise your code and reduce the bottleneck could see significant improvements to the performance of your code and hence productivity.